Sunshine Coast Line: Electrification

 Passenger services have been operated by two different franchises since privatisation of British Rail in 1997: First Great Eastern until 31 March 2004, when National Express took over with the company branded as One until February 2008, at which time it was rebranded as National Express East Anglia.
 It is currently operated by Abellio Greater Anglia.

 Recent developments

 A £104 million engineering project known as the Colchester to Clacton Resignalling Project took place on the line between December 2006 and July 2009.
-Life-expired signalling equipment was replaced and a new control system was installed; 170 modern LED signals were installed and eight manual level crossings were upgraded to full barrier crossings with security cameras.
+Life-expired signalling equipment was renewed and a new control system was fitted; 170 modern LED signals were erected and eight manual level crossings were replaced by full barrier crossings with security cameras.
 The line was closed every weekend and on public holidays, with bus replacement services provided.

-There was opposition from the town of Frinton to keep the manual gates, which were reportedly removed "under cover of darkness".
+There was opposition from the town of Frinton to keep the manual gates.
 Folklore has it that townspeople used to lock the gates to keep out coach-loads of tourists.